philippemerle/Awesome-Kubernetes-Architecture-Diagrams/README.md

 Weaknesses:
 * No Kubernetes icons!
 * 2 edges from each pod to the secret are not represented!
+* 2 edges from each pod to the `kube-root-ca.crt` config map are not represented!
 * 2 edges from each persistent volume claim to its persistent volume are not represented!

 #### **[Lens Resource Map](https://github.com/nevalla/lens-resource-map-extension)**